Taking Insurance In Your Practice: The Pros And Cons Of Accepting Insurance

 The billing process

-The insurance billing process for therapists can be complex, and providers might hire an administrative assistant or bookkeeper to keep the paperwork up-to-date and filed on time.
-However, if you do not have the funds for an assistant, you could find yourself spending extra hours or cutting out a session of the day to fill out your billing paperwork and file claims.
+The insurance billing process for therapists can sometimes feel complex, and many providers choose to hire an administrative assistant or bookkeeper to help keep paperwork up-to-date and ensure claims are filed on time.

 Delayed payment